msgpack/msgpack-c/README.md

 Build all.

-### Linking with an Application
+### Linking with an Application for C

-Include `msgpack.hpp` (or `msgpack.h` for C) in your application and link with libmsgpack.
+Include `msgpack.h` in your application and link with libmsgpack.
 Here is a typical gcc link command:

-    g++ myapp.cpp -lmsgpack -o myapp
+    gcc myapp.c -lmsgpack -o myapp

+When you use the C++ version of the msgpack, you don't need to link any msgpack libraries.

 ### Code Example
 ```CPP